Epicodus-Curriculum/career-services-full-stack/student-handbook.md

 ### Oregon

-If you have exhausted our interal grievance policy and 15 days after emailing our Director of Operations your grievance has not been resolved, you may contact the Oregon Higher Education Coordinating Commission, per the state-required language below:
+If you have exhausted our internal grievance policy and 15 days after emailing our Director of Operations your grievance has not been resolved, you may contact the Oregon Higher Education Coordinating Commission, per the state-required language below:

 > Students aggrieved by action of the school should attempt to resolve these problems with the appropriate school officials.
 Should this procedure fail students may contact:
 >